Jack Dorsey’s Wealth and the Family Office Managing it

 Square underwent seven rounds of funding before its IPO in November 2015.
 The company expanded its services in 2017 by introducing Bitcoin trading for select users, a move that contributed to a significant increase in its stock value.
 In 2018, Square acquired Weebly, a web hosting and website-building company, to strengthen its e-commerce capabilities.
 The following year, it divested Caviar—a food delivery service acquired in 2014—selling it to DoorDash for over $410 million.

-The majority of Jack Dorsey’s $5.6 billion net worth can be attributed to his approximate 11% stake in the company.
+The majority of Dorsey’s wealth is tied to his shareholding in Block, Inc., though the precise percentage fluctuates due to share structure and dilution.
+He remains the company’s largest individual shareholder and key strategic figure.
 He is also an angel investor and has made a total of 26 personal investments (and 6 exits) in early-stage startups.
-Recently, he led the Series C round for a FinTech startup, Movii, where he invested $17 million.
-However, the majority of his portfolio is managed by the multi-family office, ICONiQ Capital.
+Dorsey has also invested in fintech platforms such as Movii, leading its $17 million Series C round, part of his broader interest in financial inclusion and decentralised payments.
+However, the majority of his portfolio is managed by ICONiQ Capital.

-ICONiQ Capital is a multi-family office and investment fund with around $83.5 billion in assets under management.
+ICONiQ Capital is a multi-family office and investment fund with an estimated $70–85 billion in assets under management as of 2025.
 The firm was founded in 2011 as a Limited Liability Company (LLC) by ex-Goldman Sachs analysts, Divesh Makan, Michael Sanders, and Chad Boeding in San Francisco, California.
 ICONiQ ‘s clientele consists of 257 HNWI – Mark Zuckerberg, Satya Nadella, Blake Lively, Ashton Kutcher, among others – and 45 charitable organisations.

 In December 2021, Square rebranded as Block, Inc., reflecting its broader focus beyond payments, particularly in cryptocurrency and blockchain-related services.
 Jack Dorsey has long been an advocate of Bitcoin, frequently emphasising its potential to revolutionise finance.
 While he previously suggested that cryptocurrency could play a role in Twitter’s future, his departure from the company in 2021 shifted his full attention to advancing Bitcoin-centric initiatives within Block.